AdobeDocs/analytics.en/help/components/cda/setup.md

 1. Navigate to [experiencecloud.adobe.com](https://experiencecloud.adobe.com) and log in using your AdobeID credentials.
 2. Click the 9-grid icon at the top, then click Analytics.
-3. Hover over Components at the top, then click Virtual Report Suites.
+3. Hover over **[!UICONTROL Components]** at the top, then click **[!UICONTROL Virtual report suites]**.
 4. Click Add.
 5. Enter a name for your virtual report suite, and ensure that the CDA-enabled report suite is selected.
 6. (Optional) Apply a segment to the virtual report suite.
 For example, you can apply a segment that limits the virtual report suite to dates after CDA was turned on and stitching began.
-This segment allows users to see only stitched date ranges within the VRS.
+This segment allows users to see only stitched date ranges within the Virtual report suite.
 7. Click the checkbox 'Enable Report Time Processing', which enables several more options including Cross-Device Analytics.
 8. Click the checkbox 'Stitch User Visits Across Devices'.
 9. Click Continue, finish configuring the virtual report suite, then click Save.